 If you are the sole breadwinner in the family things get worse in an economic crisis.
 Putting your loved ones in trouble lowers your dignity.
 Losing a job when you least expect it is one of these awkward circumstances.
 Life does not wait for you to plan.
 Your children need to go to school, they need to eat, and have basic needs.
 An emergency fund helps you to pay rent, start a business or manage your bills before the next source of income comes by.

 Everybody is prone to extreme situations like these.
 It affects those on a regular income like the employed and business people are at risk.
 Emergency crisis management for people in business covers material and financial losses.
 Losing your business to uninsured causes like theft could lead you to a fresh start.
 So how do you get started without savings?
-You need some contingency funds to help you make some repairs, buy stocks at cmc markets or make errands.
+You need some contingency funds to help you make some repairs.

 How Much Should I Save for an emergency?